xuxiang-liu/simulink-hackrf_xuxiang/README.md

 Refer to my blog for more information: https://xuxiang-liu.github.io/2022/04/25/InstallHackrtWinEN.html

-1. Install a compiler and setup MATLAB's ```mex``` compile script: Here, we will use MinGW64 which is support since MATLAB 2015b.
-To set it up follow the (instructions on the Mathworks page)[http://de.mathworks.com/help/matlab/matlab_external/install-mingw-support-package.html].
-Next, add the MinGW64 bin directory to your PATH (default is C:\TDM-GCC-64\bin)
+1. Install Mingw64 for Matlab

 To double-check, open a MATLAB console:

 		>> mex -setup C
 		MEX configured to use 'MinGW64 Compiler (C)' for C language compilation.
 		...

-2. Get the Simulink-HackRF source from [GitHub](https://github.com/kit-cel/simulink-hackrf).
-If you aren't using *git*, you can download a [compressed file](https://github.com/kit-cel/simulink-hackrf/archive/master.zip) from GitHub directly.
-Extract the archive and create a subdirectory *deps* in there.
+2. Get the Simulink-HackRF source from [GitHub](https://github.com/xuxiang-liu/simulink-hackrf_xuxiang).

+3. Extract the archive and create a subdirectory *deps* in there.

-3. Build the *hackrf* library (based on (libhackrf README)[http://github.com/mossmann/hackrf/tree/master/host/libhackrf]):
+4. Build the *hackrf* library (based on (libhackrf README)[http://github.com/mossmann/hackrf/tree/master/host/libhackrf]):

     - First, get the hackrf source code by cloning the repo or download it as an archive and extract.
 Next, you need to install (CMake)[http://cmake.org/] as well as windows binaries for (libusb)[http://libusb.info/].